DanKim0213/Today-I-Learned/FE/Reactjs/what-makes-react-exceptional.md

 - _Committing to the DOM_ is that React modifies the DOM.

 (Note that Commiting is not equal to Painting.)

+Consequently, React figures out what DOM nodes to be changed while _Rendering the component_.
+And then, React applies minimal necessary operations.

 ## Furthermore